 How shame affects behavior

-We feel shame when we believe that there’s something we should be or should be doing, which leads to self-criticism and disapproval. failure.
+We feel shame when we believe there’s something we should be or should be doing, which leads to self-criticism and disapproval.

 James Shultz argues that shame is an emotion that kept us from being cast out of our tribe thousands of years ago.